Near Douglas City in Trinity County, California — The American West (Pacific Coastal)

 Lowdens Wagon Road

 Erected by Boy Scouts of America, Troop 15.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Steel Bridge (approx. 1½ miles away); Race Track – Airport – Golf Course (approx. 1.7 miles away); Hamiltons Store (approx. 1.9 miles away); Lee Family Ranch House (approx. 2.4 miles away); Anvil Firing (approx. 2.4 Paymaster Mine Stampmill (approx. 2.4 miles away); Trinity Congregational Church (approx. 2½ miles away); Old Section (approx. 2½ miles away).
+Steel Bridge (approx. 1½ miles away); Race Track – Airport – Golf Course (approx. 1.7 miles away); Hamiltons Store Lee Family Ranch House (approx. 2.4 miles away); Anvil Firing (approx. 2.4 miles away); Paymaster Mine Stampmill (approx. 2.4 miles away); Trinity Congregational Church (approx. 2½ miles away); Old Section (approx. 2½ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 9, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 347 times since then and 42 times this year.
-Photos: 1, 2. submitted on June 9, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 9, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 397 times since then and 15 times this year.
+Photos: 1, 2. submitted on June 9, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.